skpref/skpref/README.rst

 SubsetPosetVectors
 -------------------
-Understanding SubsetPosetVectors will be useful for those who are considering becoming future developers in for the skpref package.
+Understanding SubsetPosetVectors will be useful for those who are considering becoming future developers for the skpref package.
 A SubsetPosetVector is an object that has been designed to contain relations where the nature of the relation is to select a subset of the list of alternatives.
 As such it contains two numpy arrays :code:`top_input_data` and :code:`boot_input_data` to indicate the alternatives chosen and not chosen respectively.
-Each SubsetPosetVector represents the choices and discards of an entire data set, so these numpy arrays, may include ragged-nested arrays also, we expand on these in below.
+Each SubsetPosetVector represents the choices and discards of an entire data set, so these numpy arrays may include ragged-nested arrays also (we expand on these in below).
 The end user is not expected to be interacting much with SubsetPosetVectors, however, it is the internal representation of the data that models use and it is the data type that is returned in outcome predictions.

 Types of relations that can be modelled in skpref (11/01/2022)
 ==================================================================================================
-In this section we discuss three types of relations that are currently supported by the infrastructure of skpref, pairwise comparisons, discrete choice and subset choice.
+In this section we discuss three types of relations that are currently supported by the infrastructure of skpref: pairwise comparisons, discrete choice and subset choice.
 The way the package currently deals with such relations is via the SubsetPosetVector.
 Below are more detailed descriptions of these types of relations, and examples of how the SubsetPosetVector represents these.
 We do not expect end users to use SubsetPosetVectors to read in their data, as the main